-6. What training are the staff supporting children and young people with SEND had or having?

-- The SENCO attends Local Authority Briefings to keep up to date with any legislative changes in SEND.
-Relevant information is fed back to staff. - The SENCO and support staff can access training through our Primary Consortia and specialist outreach support.

-- All staff in the school receive training to meet the needs of all the children attending the school at any point in time.
-This may include Speech and Language Training, PECS, ASD/ADHD/ADD and Dyslexia awareness training, 1st Class @ Number, Numbers Count, Success in Arithmetic and Reading Recovery... etc. - All training provided responds to the needs of the children and the staff at any given time.
+- We are also working in close partnership with The ADHD Foundation and OSSME to support our pupils and their families. - We also engage external provision for speech and language support for our Nursery pupils. - 6.
+What training are the staff supporting children and young people with SEND had or having? - The SENCO attends Local Authority Briefings to keep up to date with any legislative changes in SEND.
+Relevant information is fed back to staff. - The SENCO and support staff can access training through our Primary Consortia, School Improvement Liverpool and specialist outreach support. - All staff in the school receive training to meet the needs of all the children attending the school at any point in time.
+This may include Speech and Language Training, PECS, ASD/ADHD/ADD and Dyslexia awareness training, 1st Class @ Number, Numbers Count, Success in Arithmetic and Reading Recovery... etc. - All training provided responds to the needs of the children and the staff at any given time. - Staff have regular updated training from Alder Hey, in supporting our pupils with Diabetes.